der-On/moment-calendar/README.md

 // you can also query ranges, a new calendar is returned var eventsInRange = calendar.findInRange('2013-01-01', '2013-12-31');

-// returns a list of months
-var months = calendar.months(2014);
+// returns a list of months, the list items are calendar instances too var months = calendar.months(2014);

 months.forEach(function(month, i) {